Syrve/front.api.doc/v6/en/ViewManager.md

 Examples of modal operations:

 - [Invoking](https://syrve.github.io/front.api.sdk/v6/html/M_Resto_Front_Api_UI_Button_PerformAction.htm) of the button pressing processor for a button [added](https://syrve.github.io/front.api.sdk/v6/html/M_Resto_Front_Api_IPluginIntegrationService_AddButton.htm) by the plugin in the Advanced menu.
-- Interaction with the payment method made available within the plugin: data collection, posting, and refund processes (see [`IExternalPaymentProcessor`](https://syrve.github.io/front.api.sdk/v6/html/Methods_T_Resto_Front_Api_IExternalPaymentProcessor.htm)) (see the [External Payment Methods API](PaymentProcessor.html) article)*
+- Interaction with the payment method made available within the plugin: data collection, posting, and refund processes (see [`IExternalPaymentProcessor`](https://syrve.github.io/front.api.sdk/v6/html/Methods_T_Resto_Front_Api_IExternalPaymentProcessor.htm)) (check the [External Payment Methods API](PaymentProcessor.html) article)*

 ## General Concept
 A plugin invokes a method and processes the result: `var result = viewManager.ShowSomething(...)`.
 Depending on the method signature, the plugin receives whether a primitive variable (`bool`, `int`, `string`) or an [`IInputDialogResult`](https://syrve.github.io/front.api.sdk/v6/html/T_Resto_Front_Api_Data_View_IInputDialogResult.htm) instance based on the semantics.

-If the business logic requires value validation (for instance, the hotel room number availability needs to be verified), the proper approach is the following:
+If the business logic requires value validation (for example, the hotel room number availability needs to be verified), the proper approach is the following:

 - a user closes the dialog
 - a plugin validates the result